 This will be the final article in the series on how to play 40K, but I feel it’s the most important.

 I said in the first article that Warhammer 40K is a hobby.
 It’s a wargame of course, but it’s first and foremost a hobby.
 People who get into 40K purely for the gaming will soon find themselves seeking something else.
-This isn’t to say that the game is bad and lacking, hardly that, but it would be like going to a buffet and only getting one thing.
+This isn’t to say that the game is bad and lacking, hardly that, but it would be like going to a buffet and only getting one item from the buffet.

 My Love of 40K

-I see 40K as a machine and all facets of the hobby are gears.
+I see 40K as a machine, and all facets of the hobby are gears.
 You remove one gear and the machine fails to function.
-That’s what I was getting at above where I said if you only get into it for the gaming then you’ll soon find yourself moving on.
+That’s what I was getting at above when I said if you only get into it for the gaming then you’ll soon find yourself moving on.
 Not participating in certain areas of the hobby, not embracing everything, would be like removing a gear from the machine.
-It might function for a while but it will not be optimal and will eventual fail.
+It might function for a while, but it will not be optimal and will eventually fail.